percona/dbaas-catalog/docs/proposals/00-dbaas-community-catalog.md

 [documentation style guide]: https://github.com/kubernetes/community/blob/master/contributors/guide/style-guide.md -->
 OLM Catalogs are part of Operator Lifecycle Manager ([OLM](https://olm.operatorframework.io/)) framework to provide set of operators that extend Kubernetes.
-DBaaS Catalog would provide set of operators to extend Kubernetes to get DBaaS Platform based on it.
+DBaaS Catalog would provide set of operators to extend Kubernetes to deliver DBaaS Platform based on it.

 ## Motivation